ikkez/F3-Sugar/SchemaBuilder/readme.md

 ## SQL Schema Builder
-#### An F3 extension for managing database structures.
+#### An extension for managing database structures.

-This F3-Plugin provides you a SQL table schema builder for the PHP Fat-Free Framework.
-It might be useful for installation scripts and dynamic applications, you might need have in cms enviroments.
+This Plugin provides you a SQL table schema builder for the **PHP Fat-Free Framework**.
+It might be useful for installation scripts and dynamic applications, like a CMS enviroment.

 Currently MySQL, SQLite & PostgreSQL are supported and fully tested.
 Further support for SQL Server, MSSQL/Sybase, Access and DB2 are already included.
 Handle with care and test your application.
 No warranty at all.